pradyuishere/DC-motor-neural-network-control/README.md

 # DC-motor-neural-network-control

-Sorry for the improper naming convention.
-This set is just a repeated implementation of the same problem statement with multiple different methods.
+Multiple ways of implementing Linear system control using neural networks, in this case the systme is a DC motor.
 The modes are self-explainatory from the PDF file attached.